bloody-rally-show/translations/Portuguese/README.md

-Portuguese translation is reserved by Luyc Spiegel (contact@luyc.me)
+Portuguese translation is reserved by Luyc Spiegel